benokit/time-dep-billiards/README.md

         EllipseDomain () : Ellipse (2.0) {}
 };

+// Billiard is defined with a set of template parameters Billiard<FreeFlight,ConstantTimeScale,EllipseDomain> billiard;

 int main() {
-    // Billiard is defined with a set of template parameters Billiard<FreeFlight,GenericTimeStep,Static,EllipseDomain> billiard;

     // state of a particle is represented with a vector (x, y, vx, vy, t) Particle particle = (Particle) {0.0, 0.0, 1.0, 1.0, 0};